Spring naar inhoud

 A study of the effectiveness of KINGS family treatment

-Accare is doing research on the KINGS family treatment program, together with the University of Groningen and the Erasmus University Rotterdam.
-We want to know how KINGS helps families.
+Accare did research on the KINGS family treatment program, together with the University of Groningen and the Erasmus University Rotterdam.
+We wanted to know how KINGS helps families.
 This will enable us to improve our treatment program.

 Background